World Models That Know When They Don't Know - Controllable Video Generation with Calibrated Uncertainty: Uncertainty Quantification of Video Models

 Traditional UQ methods, such as Monte Carlo-based methods or ensemble-based techniques, generally require multiple forward passes or multiple instances of the model to estimate uncertainty.
-However, video diffusion models typically have billions of parameters, making these methods too computationally expensive and generally intractable.
-To overcome these challenges, we take a novel approach to uncertainty quantification of video models.
-First, we pose uncertainty quantification as a classification problem over the accuracy of the generated video, seeking to assess the model's confidence in the video accuracy.
-This key choice eliminates the limitations associated with making simplifying modeling assumptions to predict the accuracy of the generated videos.
-In particular, we avoid inductive biases associated with restricting the predicted accuracy to a specific class of probability distributions, e.g., the Gaussian distribution, which could limit the calibration of the computed uncertainty estimates.
-We circumvent this bias via the classification problem.
+However, video models typically have billions of parameters, making these methods too computationally expensive and generally intractable.
+To overcome these challenges, we take a novel approach to UQ of video models.
+First, we pose UQ as a classification problem over the accuracy of the generated video, seeking to assess the model's confidence in the video accuracy.
+This key choice eliminates inductive biases associated with restricting the predicted accuracy to a specific class of probability distributions, which could hinder calibration.

-Given the high computational cost of video generation, we design a transformer-based uncertainty quantification probe ${\mbf{f}_{\phi}: \mcal{U} \rightarrow \mcal{U}}$ to estimate the video model's confidence directly in \emph{latent space}.
-We integrate $\mbf{f}_{\phi}$ within the video generation framework for simultaneous video generation and uncertainty quantification during training and inference.
-However, we note that both components can also be trained independently. \Cref{fig:architecture} provides an overview of our framework.
+Given the high computational cost of video generation, we design a transformer-based UQ probe ${\mbf{f}_{\phi}: \mcal{U} \rightarrow \mcal{U}}$ to estimate the video model's confidence directly in \emph{latent space}.
+We integrate $\mbf{f}_{\phi}$ within the video generation framework for simultaneous video generation and uncertainty quantification during training and inference, as summarized in~\Cref{fig:architecture}.
+However, we note that both components can also be trained independently.
 For more efficient training, we generate the videos in latent space using a vector-quantized variational autoencoder (VQ-VAE) with spatio-temporal convolution and attention layers to map input video frames to a lower-dimensional latent space.
 Specifically, we roll-out the forward and reverse diffusion processes in latent space, before mapping the generated latent video to the pixel space using a decoder.
-In this work, we utilize pre-trained VQ-VAEs \cite{blattmann2023align, kondratyuk2023videopoet, agarwal2025cosmos} trained with a reconstruction objective to compress (high-dimensional) videos into a compact latent space.
-In addition, we leverage diffusion forcing \cite{chen2024diffusion} for independent per-sample noise schedules, in line with prior work.
+In this work, we utilize pre-trained VQ-VAEs \cite{blattmann2023align, kondratyuk2023videopoet, agarwal2025cosmos}, self-supervised with a reconstruction objective to compress RGB videos into a compact latent space.
+Further, we leverage diffusion forcing \cite{chen2024diffusion} for independent per-sample noise schedules, in line with prior work.